 On November 21, 1850, Lassell was observing Saturn with his 24" f/10 equatorially mounted reflector with a magnification of 219x, 567x, and 614x and noted "I several times suspected a second division of the outer ring at both ansa, but could not absolutely verify it.
 The appearance I saw, or suspected, was a line one-third of the breath of the outer ring from its outer edge."

 Drawing of Saturn by William Lassell in December 1850 showing the Encke Division and Crepe Ring.

 William Dawes was able to see the Encke Division using his 6-1/3" f/16 Merz & Mahler refractor.
-On November 23, 1850, he noted that with a magnification of 425x he "Sometimes suspected that the outer ring had a short and narrow line upon it near its extremity."
+On November 23, 1850, he noted that with a magnification of 425x he noted: "Sometimes suspected that the outer ring had a short and narrow line upon it near its extremity."
 He wondered if perhaps the division in the outer ring was becoming visible again, and made a note to ask William Lassell to look for it.

 The next day he received a letter from Lassell indicating he had seen the division again.
 On November 25 Dawes noted that with a magnification of 282x "I was satisfied that, in the finest moments, a very narrow and short line was visible on the outer ring near its extremities; which was confirmed with power 425x."
 On November 29 he saw the division again, occasionally at 323x, but far more certainly with 460x.
 The magnification he used during these observing sessions works out to be between 45x and 73x per inch of aperture.